-- Implement at least an additional bird survey (pre-construction surveys see section dealing with monitoring and EMP) during the peak wet season to obtain additional quantified data on the occurrence or flyways of waterbird taxa.
+- Implement at least one additional bird survey (pre-construction surveys see section dealing with monitoring and EMP) during the peak wet season to obtain additional quantified data on the occurrence or flyways of waterbird and collision-prone bird taxa.
 The data will enable informed decisions regarding the use of deterrent devices. - Apply bird deterrent devices to the panels at selective areas (for example at the corners and middle part of the facility) to discourage birds from colonising/colliding with the infrastructure.
-These could include visual or bio-

-- acoustic deterrents such as highly reflective rotating devices, anti-perching devices such as bird guards, scaring or chasing activities involving the use of trained dogs or raptors and/or netting. - Apply systematic reflective/dynamic markers to the boundary fence to increase the visibility of the fence for approaching birds (e.g. korhaan taxa) and to avoid potential bird collisions with the fence structure. - Reduce or minimise the use of outdoor lighting to avoid attracting birds to the lights or to reduce potential disorientation to migrating birds. - Remove/relocates artificial watering holes.
-It is recommended that watering holes be relocated at least 200m from any PV arrays.
+These could include visual or bioacoustic deterrents such as highly reflective rotating devices, anti-perching devices such as bird guards, scaring or chasing activities involving the use of trained dogs or raptors and/or netting. - Apply systematic reflective/dynamic markers to the boundary fence to increase the visibility of the fence for approaching birds (e.g. korhaan taxa) and to avoid potential bird collisions with the fence structure. - Reduce or minimise the use of outdoor lighting to avoid attracting birds to the lights or to reduce potential disorientation to migrating birds.